th3w1zard1/PyKotor/wiki/NSS-Shared-Functions-Dialog-and-Conversation-Functions.md

 ## `GetIsConversationActive()` - Routine 701

 - `701.
 GetIsConversationActive`
-- Checks to see if any conversations are currently taking place
+- Checks to see if any conversations [ARE](GFF-File-Format#are-area) currently taking place

 <a id="getisinconversation"></a>